 In December 2011, Vettriano’s self-portrait, ‘The Weight‘, went on long-term display at the Scottish National Portrait Gallery in Edinburgh, when it re-opened after a major three-year refurbishment programme.

-A major Retrospective exhibition to mark 20 Years of Vettriano’s career, will opened at Kelvingrove Art Gallery & Museum, Glasgow on the 21st September.
-The exhibition runs until 23rd February 2014.
-For further details, please visit the dedicated Retrospective website HERE.
+A major Retrospective exhibition to mark 20 Years of Vettriano’s career, opened at Kelvingrove Art Gallery & Museum, Glasgow on the 21st September 2013 amd ran until 23rd February 2014.

 In April 2015, Vettriano established his own publishing company called Jack Vettriano Publishing Limited.